Central Authentication Service

 Central Authentication Service (CAS) is a single sign-on protocol designed to allow potentially untrusted web applications to authenticate users against a trusted central server.
 Applications that authenticate with CAS never see the users credentials, since the authentication happens only on the CAS server.
 According to University policy, web applications or pages which require access by members of the campus community are required to use CAS.

-OIT runs a CAS server and you can find more information about it and CAS in general (including getting started) here.
+OIT runs a CAS server and you can find more information about it and CAS in general (including getting started) in the OIT Knowledge Base article KB0012958.

 The Computer Science Department also runs a CAS server that authenticates users that have an account with the department.
 The URL for this server is https://signon.cs.princeton.edu/.